RottenDoom/ic-engine/README.md

 My Game Engine Project.
 This game engine uses vulkan api for rendering and I plan to make my own game in this engine.

 # TODOs
 1. The input system is rigged.
-The problem stems from usage of pointer functions.
-Since I used code from Kohi engine I can't figure out how I should integrate C++ object oriented programming with C programming style.
-What happens then is that if I don't use class varible and use statically defined variable for my app.
-I can't do anything since I get a segmentation fault.
-And if I use this my function pointers complain all the time.
-Also I can't use the functions directly into the register events since the function I made doesn't matches my pfn.
-Which just sucks.
+I used the c-style event system which is robust but I am not sure about its memory.
+I am looking forward to making and designing my own event system.
+For now if I explicitely apply a event some codes are not registered while others are not.
+Escape registered but the others are not.
+I am making the event system in the test branch where I will test my own event system that will work seemlessly and with no errors.

 2. After completing input start with renderer.

 3. Continue the Kohi Game engine series.
 I do not want to make my own math library so I am going to use glm.
 Probably gonna make another branch in my tutorial github repo to test it.

-Solution to todo 1 is I am going to use layers and layerstack and use my own event class with dispatcher to create my own event system which just works that well.
-I just hope it works I know it will take a lot of time to create.